nuhman/YTDirect/README.md

 - **Quality Selection**: Allows downloading videos in various resolutions.
 - **Audio Download**: Supports downloading audio-only streams.

-## Installation
+## Installation or Self-Hosting
-To run StreamLine Downloader, you need to have Python installed on your system.
+To run the application, you need to have Python 3 installed on your system.
 Follow these steps to set it up:

 1. Clone the repository:
    ```bash